 FED Chair Powell delivered testimony through the 1st half of the week, calling for support from all levels of government.
 Powell also stated that plenty of uncertainty remains, with the containment of COVID-19 key to a sustainable economic recovery.

 The Market Movers

-Air France-KLM and Airbus ended the week down by 4.39% and by 0.27% respectively.
+The French auto sector also struggled in the week.
+Peugeot and Renault ended the week down by 1.87% and by 4.73% respectively.